 Confidently Obtain Crucial ESI Evidence

 Do you have the knowledge you need to obtain valuable social media, email, and mobile phone evidence?
 This course will walk you through processes, procedures and the latest case law regarding these groundbreaking new forms of evidence and will provide practical tech advice that you can understand and start using right away.
-This comprehensive ESI guide will give you invaluable insight into proven ways for identifying, preserving, producing, admitting and blocking ESI - register today!
+This comprehensive ESI guide will give you invaluable insight into proven ways for identifying, preserving, producing, admitting and blocking ESI - order today!

 - Examine the latest rules, case law and procedures regarding the admission of email evidence.